We would love to hear from you

 Everyone’s welcome to our Sunday services, whether you’re just looking or are already a follower of Jesus.
-We are really excited to be able to meet again on a Sunday at Belmont, from 28th March.

 What happens at Belmont on a Sunday?
 We’re a Christian church so we gather together every Sunday to worship God, support each other, learn from the Bible and help new people on their journey to faith.